-They might also call you on the telephone and claim to be from Microsoft, Aero administrators, your ISP or other company.
+They might also call you on the telephone and claim to be from Microsoft, Aero administrators, your ISP or Bank representatives or other company.

 If you're being cold phoned by someone you don't know (most likely with asian accent) claiming your computer requires updates, fixes etc, HANG UP THE PHONE NOW!